 NOTE: I've tested the game in Netscape Navigator, Firefox, Safari, and AOL's browser.
 It works best in Netscape and Firefox.

-To start the game, click "Start Game"
+To start the game, click "Start Game."
+This sets all parameters to their starting state.

 About the game